rails-decal/sp18-proj1/README.md

 **[+1% of final course grade]** Let friends join PokePortal.
   - Deploy this app on Heroku.
 Link the Heroku in the Google Form.

-**[+1% of final course grade]** Implement Pokemon healing.
+**[+1% of final course grade]** Implement Pokémon healing.
   - Increment health by 10.
-  - Your Pokemon should now be hidden from other trainers when health is <= 0, instead of being destroyed.
+  - Your Pokémon should now be hidden from other trainers when health is <= 0, instead of being destroyed.
-  - You should be able to heal only your **own** Pokemon.
+  - You should be able to heal only your **own** Pokémon.

-**[+5% of final course grade]** Implement Pokemon battling.
+**[+5% of final course grade]** Implement Pokémon battling.
   - Right now, damaging is lame.
-Your Pokemon, not yourself, should damage other Pokemon.
-Make it so that when you click damage, you have to select one of your own Pokemon to gain experience from the attack, and level up!
+Your Pokémon, not yourself, should damage other Pokémon.
+Make it so that when you click damage, you have to select one of your own Pokémon to gain experience from the attack, and level up!
-  - You should choose your Pokemon from a dropdown menu.
+  - You should choose your Pokémon from a dropdown menu.

 #### Part 7: Submit your PokePortal